broadinstitute/gtex-pipeline/qtl/README.md

 ## Prerequisites
 The following input files are needed:

 * VCF file with genotype information.
-Must be bgzip compressed and tabix indexed.
+Must be bgzip compressed and indexed with tabix.
 * Expression tables in GCT format.
-Two tables are needed: read counts and normalized (e.g., FPKM or TPM).
+Two tables are needed: read counts and normalized (FPKM or TPM).
 * Gene annotation in GTF format.